Tekporlipos/PetFinder/README.md

 # PetFinder
-PetFnder Widget - Take the data from the petFinder API and provide eihte a service or script that allows other site owners to insert into their websites.https://www.petfinder.com/developers/v2/docs
+PetFnder Widget - Take the data from the petFinder API and provide eihte a service or script that allows other site owners to insert into their websites.https://www.petfinder.com/developers/v2/docs Project on https://montech-petfinder.herokuapp.com

           ## Test Criteria
           1. Design your schema properly for nosql or proper relationships for SQL database implementation.